 “For this Melchisedec, king of Salem, priest of the most high God, who met Abraham returning from the slaughter of the kings, and blessed him; To whom also Abraham gave a tenth part of all; first being by interpretation King of righteousness, and after that also King of Salem, which is, King of peace; Without father, without mother, without descent, having neither beginning of days, nor end of life; but made like unto the Son of God; abideth a priest continually..”
 (Heb 7:1-3)

 Since most people are mentioned without naming their parents or progeny, the fact that Melchizedek’s genealogy isn’t given in Genesis is not proof that he has none.
 On the other hand, since Jesus Christ’s parentage is most certainly and essentially established as the son of Mary and of God, and he most certainly and essentially had an end of life, he can’t be the individual who encountered Abraham.
 The author of Hebrews, like a host of other authors, must be using allegory, allusion, analogy, aphorism (as I am using alliteration) as literary devices to expand our understanding, If this is true, then:

 - he is interpreting the story of a human Melchizedek meeting Abram to reveal a spiritual meaning beyond the prosaic news report of an event,

-- he is comparing the character of Melchizedek to another person and as an abstract concept in addition to the concrete reality of his own individuality.
+- he is comparing the character of Melchizedek to another person and as an abstract concept in addition to the concrete reality of this individual.

 - he is translating material facts into spiritual truths.